GSL / All offers / Restoration of a dissolved British Virgin Islands (BVI) company.

 PLEASE NOTE: after a company is restored, it will be required to pay its renewal and government fees for all the past periods since the last payment as if the company had been active all this time.

-The company will also need to comply with all the requirements of the law that may not have existed at the time of dissolution (file the register of directors, the register of beneficial owners, comply with economic substance requirements, etc.).
+The company will also need to comply with all the requirements of the law that may not have existed at the time of dissolution (file the register of directors, the register of beneficial owners, comply with economic substance requirements, etc.), which will create additional costs.

 We recommend that you consult a specialist to understand the scope of work that will be needed to properly restore your company.